ShaharMeiron/bittorent/README.md

 3. run peers to share files between different machines by using: python peer.py --port <number of port to host a server on> --torrent <torrent file path like : folder1\\example.torrent> --path <if you share a file/folder: the path for the parent directory of it, if you download: a path for a directory where file/folder you download will be saved>
+---

+## 📋 Ministry of Education — Requirements Coverage

+- **1. Object-Oriented Programming**
+  The project includes 4 well-structured classes: `Peer`, `Torrent`, `PieceManager`, and `Tracker`.

+- **2. Networking**
+  Each peer functions as both:
+  - A **multi-client server** (accepts connections from multiple peers)
+  - A **client** (actively connects to new peers using tracker data)
+  Communication is implemented over sockets using a custom message-based protocol.

+- **3. Operating System Concepts**
+  - Uses `threading.Thread` and `ThreadPoolExecutor` to handle concurrent peer communication.
+  - `threading.Lock` is used when necessary to prevent race conditions when accessing shared data.
+  - Performs file system access for reading, writing, and verifying files and directories.

+- **4. Security**
+  - Peer-to-peer communication is encrypted using TLS via Python’s `ssl` module.
+  - Data integrity is enforced using SHA-1 hashes for every piece received.

+- **5. User Interface**
+  - A graphical interface was implemented using Tkinter to improve usability and allow users to choose folders, `.torrent` files, and monitor progress.

+---